Skip to content

 Important

-All classes declared in this file must exist and implement the IncomingRichtextProcessor class.
-Otherwise, an error occurs when attempting to load this using Domino REST API.
+All classes declared in this file must exist and implement the IncomingRichtextProcessor interface.
+Otherwise, Domino REST API will fail to load them, causing an error.

 1. Create a class that implements OutgoingRichtextProcessor.